Two of the U.S.’s top financial regulators, Securities Exchange Commissioners

 I don’t know how anybody could believe this.
 Some ETF proposals came from companies nobody’s ever heard of but most came from legitimate, well-established investment firms with competent, professional management.

 Gemini Trust, New York Stock Exchange, and Chicago Board Options Exchange are global, profitable, well-connected financial firms.
-They each have an immaculate compliance records and demonstrated operational excellence.
+They each have immaculate compliance records and demonstrated operational excellence.
 They each have backed ETF proposals.
 None of those proposals have been approved.

 Other ETF proposals came from lesser-known entities, but I assume these other companies are competent.
 Simply putting together an acceptable application demands some sort of legal and administrative competence.
 When SEC gets an application that don’t meet its standards, it withdraws the application from review.
 Bad applications don’t even make it to the approve/reject stage.